Super-NES/beautiful-jekyll/index.md

 The 2nd requirement of CRDTs is that each character created contains a position that is relative to the characters around it.
 This relative position never changes and can always be used to find the character's position in the document.

-In the "CAT" example, when user inserts "H" at position 1, they are actually trying to convey that they intend to insert an "H" in between (or relation to) "C" and "A".
+In the "CAT" example, when user inserts "H" at position 1, they are actually trying to convey that they intend to insert an "H" in between (or relative to) "C" and "A".

 <figure>
   <center>